Colossians 3:17 - Whatever you do, in word or deed, do everything in the name of the Lord Jesus, giving thanks to God the Father through him.

 “Prayer does not fit us for the greater work; prayer is the greater work.”
 (Oswald Chambers)

-Our teachers and staff, as well as our parent prayer group, meet weekly to pray over the school, faculty, staff, students, and school families.
-Classes begin with prayer and there are special times of prayer, throughout the year in Bible classes.
+Our teachers and staff, as well as our Praying Parents group, meet weekly to pray over the school, faculty, staff, students, and school families.
+Classes begin with prayer and there are special times of prayer throughout the year in Bible classes.
 We encourage our school families and supporters to pray for the school, staff, and students, as well.

 Our spiritual philosophy at Master’s Academy includes equipping our students to serve those around them and impact the world for Christ.